-PLEASE NOTE: The Amherst Town Clerk’s Office will be processing passports on a new schedule starting Monday, August 10th.
-The new hours for applying are: Monday, Tuesday, Wednesday and Friday from 8:00 am - 12:00 Noon, and from 2:00 - 3:30 pm, and Thursday from 2:00 - 3:30 pm.
+PLEASE NOTE: The Amherst Town Clerk’s Office will be processing passports on a new schedule starting Wednesday, July 5, 2017.
+The new hours for applying are: Monday through Friday from 8:00 am - 12:00 Noon, and 2:00 - 3:30 pm.

 Please call the day you wish to apply to check availability of the passport agent.